“Which counties are the best for finding land deals?”

 If there's any question I've heard hundreds of times, it's probably this one.

-When people ask this question, my sense is that they’re looking for a concise, “1 + 1 = 2” kind of answer.
+When people ask this question, they want a concise “1 + 1 = 2” answer.

-I wish the answer was this straightforward, I really do (it would save me a ton of time explaining it to people), but as with most things – there are SEVERAL variables that can make a county an ideal or less-than-ideal place to start pursuing vacant land properties.
+I wish the answer were this straightforward, I really do (it would save me a ton of time explaining it to people), but as with most things, SEVERAL variables can make a county an ideal or less-than-ideal place to start pursuing vacant land properties.